What is mass movement?

 Stage 3 – The weight of the saturated cliff causes it to slump.

 The video below shows evidence of slumping at Mappleton, Holderness Coast.
 The video shows the early stages of the process.
 Water will percolate down the large crack to lubricate the slip plane.
-This will cause the land to slump further down.
+This will cause the cliff to slump further down.

 The image below shows a landslide at West Bay, Dorset.